 Working with Managed Service for MySQL® databases

-This section provides the basic information about working with Managed Service for MySQL®.
+This section covers the basics of working with Managed Service for MySQL®.

-To work with a Managed Service for MySQL® database, follow these steps:
+To start working with a Managed Service for MySQL® database, follow these steps:

 SELECT * FROM mysql_mdb_connection.my_table